The Lafforgue variety and irreducibility of induced representations: The Lafforgue variety

-Let $A$ be a commutative ring which is contained in the center of a possibly non-commutative ring $R$.
-We consider the functor $\Hilb_{R/A}$ which associates to every commutative $A$-algebra $B$ the set of isomorphism classes of $R\otimes_A B$-modules $M$, which are flat as $B$-modules, equipped with a surjective $R\otimes_A B$-linear map $R\otimes_A B\to M$.
-If we consider $R$ just as a finite $A$-module, the functor $\cQ_{R/A}$ associating to every commutative $A$-algebra $B$ the set of isomorphism classes of flat $B$-modules $M$ equipped with a surjective $R\otimes_A B$-linear map $m:R\otimes_A B\to M$ is representable by a projective scheme over $\Spec(A)$.
-Since the functor $\Hilb_{R/A}$ is a closed subfunctor of $\cQ_{R/A}$, it is also representable by projective scheme over $\Spec(A)$.
+\begin{proof} We consider $R$ just as a finite $A$-module.
+The Quot functor $\cQ_{R/A}$ associating to every commutative $A$-algebra $B$ the set of isomorphism classes of flat $B$-modules $M$ equipped with a surjective $R\otimes_A B$-linear map $m:R\otimes_A B\twoheadrightarrow M$ is representable by a projective scheme over $\Spec(A)$, by Theorem \ref{quotf} for $E_R$ the coherent sheaf on $S=\Spec(A)$ defined by $R$, and $T=\Spec(B)$.
+Since the functor $\Hilb_{R/A}$ is a closed subfunctor of $\cQ_{R/A}$, as the extra condition of being an $R\otimes_A B$-module is given by infinitely many algebraic equations, it is also representable by a projective scheme over $\Spec(A)$. \end{proof}